KALKI16108/cirvion/SEO_IMPLEMENTATION_SUMMARY.md

 **SERP Impact:**
 - Google Knowledge Panel display (if ranking for brand)
 - Trust signals for entity validation
-- Voice search answers ("Who is CIRVION?", "Where is CIRVION?")
+- Voice search answers ("Who is AIFLOWIX?", "Where is AIFLOWIX?")

 #### LocalBusiness Schema
 - Geo-coordinates: 19.0176°N, 72.8479°E